jhellingman/tei2html/Wiki/ParsingCss.md

 Having CSS in XML, makes it easier to determine from within XSLT what rules within CSS kan be removed or rewritten in a simpler form.

-  * Determine which CSS rules are actually used in a HTML document.
+  * Determine which CSS rules are actually used in an HTML document.
   * Determine which CSS rules are overruled within the same CSS stylesheet.

 As a result, the CSS stylesheet can be pruned, and only the relevant rules emitted in the output.